eetuleppala/eetuleppala.github.io/_posts/2023-06-11-BOA-design-pillars.md

 2. **A unified team of exceptional individuals can achieve victory**

     This pillar underscores the importance of teamwork and coordination for success, while also allowing individual characters to have moments of glory.
 The game mechanics should be designed to encourage players to utilize the unique strengths of each unit, recognizing and capitalizing on opportunities for exceptional plays.
 However, an over-reliance on individual action should have its risks, reinforcing the need for teamwork.
 The loss of any team member should significantly impact the team's effectiveness, highlighting the importance of mutual reliance and the consequences of each character's actions.
 The design should facilitate moments where individual heroics can turn the tide of battle, but always within the context of a coordinated team effort.

-Additionally I defined the mood and type of gameplay these arguments would entail.
-Since the point was to overwhelm the player with information and let them use and train their intuition to better engage with the enemy I opted for the gameplay to also feature things like "Surviving together against overwhelming odds using unorthodox methods", and instead of going the XCOM route, I opted for more Dungeons and Dragons type of feel, where each individual can shine and take awesome turns while also acting as a coherent team.

 ## Verbs
 At some point of the development I noticed I had difficult time coming up with consistent synergistic abilities.
 I had spent so much time actually building the system where you can build these abilities etc. that I had forgot what the game was about.
 The system allowed all sorts of things, but there needed to be some constraints and consistancies across the abilities so they create a unified experience.
 So I took a long look at the arguments and the feel I wanted to achieve with the game and played the game with existing mechanics as if it was the intended experience.
 The disparity then informed me what needed fixing.
 I then created a list of verbs that would drive the sort of experience I was looking for: